Gurrachu675/LitetKortFightingSpel/README.md

 ## Acknowledgments

-- This project was inspired by introductory game development concepts.
+- This project was inspired by text RPGs
-- Thanks to [OpenAI](https://openai.com/) for providing tools and resources for AI-powered assistance.